hariv/fp_inconsistent/honey_site/README.md

 ### IP Addresses
 - The honey site does not store IP addresses.
-- However, it uses IP2Location to store ASNs and Timezones from IP addresses.
+- However, it uses GeoLite2 to store ASNs and Timezones from IP addresses.
-- Please download `.BIN` files from IP2Location within `util/` and update the placeholder within `util/requests.py`
+- Please download `.mmdb` files from MaxMind within `util/` and update the placeholder within `util/requests.py`

 ### Database tables
 Please create the following tables with the described columns: